 How do you install an outdoor shower?

 To install an outdoor shower, you'll need to access your home's existing water pipes, run new pipes to connect to the shower faucet and head, and create a drainage area for water run-off.
 This job can be accomplished by an advanced DIYer but may require the help of a plumber or contractor.
-To learn more, read our guide to installing an outdoor shower.

 How do you drain an outdoor shower?